DronRathore/goexpress/README.md

 # goexpress
 An Express JS Style HTTP server implementation in Golang.
-The package make use of similar naming and property conventions as they are in express-js.
+The package make use of similar framework convention as they are in express-js.
+People switching from NodeJS to Golang often end up in a bad learning curve to start building their webapps, this project is meant to ease things up, its a light weight framework which can be extended to do add any numebr of functionality.

 ## Hello World
 ```go